Please use another Browser

 Jugend forscht participants are free to choose their research subjects.
 Once they have identified an interesting issue, they examine it using scientific, technical or mathematical methods.
 However, their project must be allocated to one of seven areas of expertise: work environment, biology, chemistry, geo- and space sciences, mathematics/IT, physics, and technology.

-We’ll be broadcasting portraits, features, and live reports directly from this year’s finale of Jugend forscht in Erlangen at the end of May.
+We are broadcasting portraits, features, and further highlights from this year’s finale of Jugend forscht in Erlangen.
 Thanks to our Videobox, you can keep abreast of this year’s final of one of the world’s biggest competitions for young researchers.